ilkerkarimanov/af-transactionsystem/README.md

 Rich Domain Model with:
 1. Ardalis.SharedKernel for base Entity, ValueObject, and Identification nomenclature
 2. Ardalis.GuardClause for invariant strengthening of the core domain composition

+Persistence with:
+1. EF Core Fluent Configuration for relation model mapping
+2. Repository and Unit of Work with DbContext interface

+Test coverage with xUnit.

 Business rules and boundary context
 1. Create an Account